MurphyPone/murphypone.github.io/src/content/occam-and-his-razor.md

 and

-- [Kalmogorov Complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) - which can be thought of as the optimal encoding of a piece of information, or the lower bound of the length of program needed to recreate some input, roughly speaking.
+- [Kolmogorov Complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) - which can be thought of as the optimal encoding of a piece of information, or the lower bound of the length of program needed to recreate some input, roughly speaking.

 For example, the kolmogorov complexity of a _simple_ string like `aaaaaaaaaaaaaaaaaaaaaaaaaa` (26 'a's) could be expressed in fewer characters as: